Tight contact structures without symplectic fillings are everywhere: Bourgeois contact manifolds

 \begin{example}[3-dimensional case] For the case of $3$-dimensional Brieskorn manifolds, the computations are more involved as the manifolds are not simply connected.
-One can view links of $A_{k-1}$-singularities as quotients of the standard contact $3$-sphere so that contractible periodic orbits on the links can be lifted to the $3$-sphere, which then have Conley-Zehnder indices at least $3$.
+One can view links of $A_{k-1}$-singularities as quotients of the standard contact $3$-sphere so that contractible periodic orbits on the links can be lifted to the $3$-sphere.
+Those contractible orbits then have Conley-Zehnder indices at least $3$.
+The corresponding contact form on the link is Morse-Bott as it is the quotient of the round contact form on $S^3$, which is Morse-Bott.
 However, when we construct a $7$-dimensional Bourgeois contact structure $\SSS^5\times \TT^2$ with the $3$-dimensional $A_{k-1}$-singularity link as the binding, these non-contractible orbits in the binding become contractible in the Bourgeois contact manifold.
-Since $H_1(\Sigma(k,2,2);\Z)$ is torsion, all Reeb orbits, including those non-contractible orbits, can be assigned with well-defined rational Conley-Zehnder indices \cite[\S 4]{Reeb}, which are at least $1$ by the computation in \cite[\S 2.1]{McKay}.
-In view of this, the 3-dimensional links of $A_{k-1}$-singularities are $-1$-ADC. \end{example}
+Since $H_1(\Sigma(k,2,2);\Z)$ is torsion, all Reeb orbits, including those non-contractible orbits, can be assigned well-defined rational Conley-Zehnder indices \cite[\S 4]{Reeb}, which are at least $1$ by the computation in \cite[\S 2.1]{McKay}.
+In view of this, the 3-dimensional links of $A_{k-1}$-singularities are $(-1)$-index positive. \end{example}

-We next observe that the $k$-ADC condition is stable under the Bourgeois construction:
+We next observe that index-positivity is stable under the Bourgeois construction in the following sense:

-\begin{lemma} If the binding of an open book $OB(\Sigma,\psi)$ is simply connected and $k$-ADC, then the Bourgeois contact manifold $BO(\Sigma,\psi)$ is $(k+2)$-ADC. \end{lemma} \begin{proof} In view of \Cref{lemma:homotope_h1_h2}, we can assume that, for some fixed $\delta>0$ sufficiently small, on a neighborhood $B\times \DD^2_{2\delta}\times\TT^2$ of the (stabilized) binding of the open book, the Bourgeois contact form is